scrxped/crawler-3/README.md

 ## Processing server errors

-To handle 4xx or 5xx responses create middleware and implement desired behavior in `processFailure` method.
+You can use middlewares to handle 4xx or 5xx responses.

 ```php
 ...